 The Program for Psychology at St Louis Behavioral Medicine Institute understands the joys and strains of religious ministry and know that it has become demanding and complex.
-In our intensive treatment programs we address the psychological, physical, and spiritual elements of health to support optimal balance as ministers continue to live out vocations rooted in the call and gifts of God and expressed in service.
+Through the intensive outpatient programs of St. Louis Behavioral Medicine Institute we address the psychological, psychiatric and spiritual elements of health to support optimal balance as ministers continue to live out vocations rooted in the call and gifts of God and expressed in service.

 Traditionally, our intensive behavioral health program for clergy and religious has admitted Roman Catholic priests, deacons, men religious (Friars/Brothers), and women religious (Nuns/Sisters) who are struggling in some way.
 We have also had the honor of helping clergy from Lutheran, Methodist, Presbyterian, United Church of Christ, and other Protestant denominations.
 The Program for Psychology and Religion’s Intensive Outpatient Services are available to ministers of any denomination.